-The 40-hour video companion to the book was written and produced by the authors, edited by Megan Chao and Joe Saltzman and narrated by Jennifer Glimpse It is a production of The Image of the Journalist in Popular Culture (IJPC), a project of the Norman Lear Center at the Annenberg School for Communication and Journalism, the University of Southern California.
+The 40-hour video companion to the book was written and produced by the authors, edited by Megan Chao and Joe Saltzman and narrated by Jennifer Glimpse

+It is a production of The Image of the Journalist in Popular Culture (IJPC), a project of the Norman Lear Center at the Annenberg School for Communication and Journalism, the University of Southern California.

-The companion video follows the outline of the book and is divided by the same chapters using excerpts from more than 340 movies, television, and radio programs, Broadway plays and video games.
+The companion video follows the outline of the book and is divided by the same chapters using excerpts from more than 350 movies, television, and radio programs, Broadway plays and video games.
 More than 8,000 hours of video were edited down to the 40-hour final video project, which summarizes through visual and audio excerpts the examples used in the book.
 Only members of the IJPC Associates will be legally allowed to receive the video package.
-It is available on QuickTime Player .mp4 files stored on a 1TB Hard Drive.
+It is available on mp4 files stored on a 1TB Hard Drive.
+You must specify whether you want the Apple or Windows application.